ZF-Bern-HQ/HackZurich2022_ConnectedVehicles/README.md

 - Provide Illustration of results as much as possible.
 - Mockup/wireframe of digital solution for a fleet manager with a prescriptive / decision making feature.

+### Downloads
+Downloads will be made available during the workshops on Friday, Sept 16.
+Stay tuned!

+We look forward to working with you at the HackZurich 2021!
+You have questions, ideas for your own project, or just want to chat with us?
+Reach out on DISCORD channel #19-zf or directly at our booth.